MatthewMadore902/2D_RPG_Map/README.md

-This code is pretty simple, it make a designated map and border into scalable text. that can be changed at anytime through the code itself. just in the bracket splace th enumber you want it scaled to.
+This code is pretty simple, it make a designated map and border into scalable text. that can be changed at anytime through the code itself. just in the brackets place the number you want it scaled to within the main void.
 (DisplayMap(! or 2 etc..))